zhouhoujun/tsioc/README.md

 2. get Instance can auto create constructor param.  (must has a class decorator or register in container).

 ### create Container

+* in browser can not:
+    1. use syncBuild
+    2. syncLoadModule
+    3. can not use minimatch to match file.

 ```ts
 let builder = new ContainerBuilder();